Notify me

 Iconic collaborations between watchmakers and automobile manufacturers have given rise to exceptional timepieces, exemplifying the shared values of both industries.

-Historical significance greatly contributes to a watch’s uncommon status.
+Historical significance greatly contributes to a watch’s status.
 Timepieces associated with significant celebrities or events, owned by notable figures, or embodying ground-breaking technological advancements become prized possessions.
 Vintage watches, especially those with a unique provenance or an association with a renowned maker, hold an inimitable allure.

 The Tag Heuer Monaco, famously associated with the “King of Cool” Steve McQueen, embodies the racing spirit with its square case and bold design.
 Released in 1969, it became the first automatic chronograph to feature a square waterproof case: